Neria-Gilad/NoteHack/readme.md

 # Features

-- --One password to rule them all – _no need to remember how to unlock every one of your files.
+- One password to rule them all – _no need to remember how to unlock every one of your files.
 Just one password and your files are secure._
-- --Easy password change – _changing your password is as easy as clicking a button.
+- Easy password change – _changing your password is as easy as clicking a button.
 Conveniently found every time you enter a password_
-- --Simple, friendly interface – _take your notes. simple as that.
+- Simple, friendly interface – _take your notes. simple as that.
 No hassle_
-- --Easy activation – _just click on_ _launch_ _and you&#39;re good to go_
+- Easy activation – _just click on_ _launch_ _and you&#39;re good to go_
-- --Full multi-tab support – _open any number of tabs you want.
+- Full multi-tab support – _open any number of tabs you want.
 All of them are secure_

 # Known Bugs

-- --When a password prompt is open, using the &quot;_ctrl+shift+esc&quot;_ shortcut to open Task Manager (or anything replacing it) will cause a crash.
+- When a password prompt is open, using the &quot;_ctrl+shift+esc&quot;_ shortcut to open Task Manager (or anything replacing it) will cause a crash.
 Opening Task Manager any other way has no such effect on the program.
-- --If a version of notepad++ other than 7.5.1 is installed, there may be unknown side effects or failure.
+- If a version of notepad++ other than 7.5.1 is installed, there may be unknown side effects or failure.

 # Bibliography